Panamanians dress casually.

 - Guayaberas (the traditional shirt for men) can be worn anywhere.
 Which is surprising because it is a buttondown shirt that is worn untucked, so it seems causal.
 However, it is considered appropriate to wear anywhere from Presidential Inaugurations to nightclubs.
 Click here for the history of Guayaberas, which are worn throughout Latin America.

-- Generally, Panama is 15 years behind the fashion world – so wider leg jeans, like from the 1990s.
+- Generally, Panama is 15 years behind the fashion world.

 - Panama City is much more fashion-forward than other parts of Panama.